beechfuzz/e2guardian-docker/README.md

 ### What Is This?
 An [E2Guardian](https://github.com/e2guardian/e2guardian) Docker container with SSL MITM enabled by default; a secondary proxy is not required.
 This container is based on Alpine v3.8, which is how I keep the image so small.

 My goal for this container is to provide a quick and easy way to set up content filtering without too much configuration.
 Therefore, SSL MITM is enabled by default and SSL certs are created automatically during building.
-For the most part, all the user needs to do after the container is running is to add whatever sites, URLs, and
+For the most part, all the user needs to do is to

 **CURRENT VERSION:  v5.3.3**